 Benefits of Mobile Responsive Websites

-Mobile responsive web design takes care of multiple viewing situations “on the fly”, which is great for the customer!
+Mobile responsive website design takes care of multiple viewing situations “on the fly”, which is great for the customer!

 You’ll be thankful for this as you are serving all your new clients that found your new site engaging when they accessed via their mobile phones!

-All of this is probably new information to a lot of you, and intimidating since it requires not only a change in your web design, but perhaps an overall adaption in web strategy and philosophy.
-And, it may not be right for very complex sites.
-For that, we can create purely mobile sites.
+This may be new information to you, and may be intimidating since it requires not only a change in your website design, but perhaps an overall adaption in web strategy and philosophy.
+And, it may not be cheap for very complex sites to be revised this way – but, it is necessary.

 Thankfully, Jon Camrud can guide you through the new technology and make it painless.
-Give Jon a call at 303-750-6114 to get on the path to retaining mobile customers.
+Give Jon a call to get on the path to retaining mobile customers.